 All teaching staff have Doctoral or Masters level qualifications.
 A number of staff with Masters degrees are now working towards Doctoral Qualifications.
-New appointments are expected to
+New appointments are expected to hold or be working towards a Doctoral degree.

 The University has an active programme of staff development.
 Glyndŵr University has a Centre for Learning and Teaching which encourages the development of innovative learning, teaching and assessment strategies amongst staff and there have been a number of Teaching Fellowships awarded within the Programme Team.
 All team members have also undertaken equality and diversity training to inform their work with admissions and student support.
 Within the Department, honorary contracts are also used to support team members to engage in health care practice to meet organisational, personal and professional scholarship and updating.
 Staff are also engaged at a strategic level with organisational planning in the Local Health Board.